okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 This dependency has an `OAuthModule` and an `OAuthService` that are used in the client to 1) authenticate the user, and 2) determine if the user is authenticated.
 You'll replace this with a `UserProvider` that handles login and determining authenticated status.

-Create `UserProvider` by running `ionic g provider user`, then populate `crypto-pwa/src/providers/user/user.ts` with the following code.
+Create `UserProvider` by running `ionic g provider user` (in the `crypto-pwa` directory), then populate `crypto-pwa/src/providers/user/user.ts` with the following code.
 You might notice the `login()` method redirects to the server for authentication now.
 The server will not only perform an authorization code flow, but it will also establish a session (tracked with cookies), send a CSRF cookie in the header (that Angular will handle automatically), and redirect back to the client URL.

 ```ts
 import { HttpClient } from '@angular/common/http';